jonhammer/gpt-neteng/README.md

 ### Problem description

-I spun up a blank lab provided the following description:
+Then I gave it the following task:

 ```
 This is a new lab environment of EOS devices.